awilks/MazeOfDoom/Readme.txt

 !!!!!! main method is in the class called MazeGame

-Important!
-The game needs a relativley new version of java to run(1.5 I think) To compile it do not use java desktop
-You can use eclise or any updated ide
-You can also compile on the command prompt

 How To make a Map:

 Type the number of rows and the number of columns on the first  2 lines